narmeshnigam/omvix/readme_files/readme_services.md

 - Follow all icon/image prompts precisely
 - Maintain full responsiveness across devices
-- Use Omvix’s standard hover animations for all buttons and cards
+- Use iSwift’s standard hover animations for all buttons and cards